 Previous Club: Columbus Crew SC (MLS)

-Crognale continued making a massive impact for the Legion in 2021.
+Crognale made a massive impact for Legion in 2021.
 He made 27 appearances and led the team in clearances for the second year in a row (113).
 Crognale also had the third highest number of interceptions (41).
 He demonstrated in 2021 that he’s more than just a defender, as he would regularly push up into the box for the Legion and score with his head.
 He had six shots on target and scored two goals.

 Legion FC’s 2020 ‘Defender of the Year’ started every match in his first season in Birmingham and led the team in minutes after playing every minute of the season except for the final six minutes in BHM’s 4-1 victory vs. the Charlotte Independence on August 29.